-A Data Warehouse is separate from DBMS, it stores huge amount of data, which is typically collected from multiple heterogeneous source like files, DBMS, etc. The goal is to produce statistical results that may help in decision makings.
-For example, a college might want to see quick different results, like how is the placement of CS students has improved over last 10 years, in terms of salaries, counts, etc.
+A Data Warehouse is separate from DBMS, it stores a huge amount of data, which is typically collected from multiple heterogeneous sources like files, DBMS, etc. The goal is to produce statistical results that may help in decision makings.
+For example, a college might want to see quick different results, like how the placement of CS students has improved over the last 10 years, in terms of salaries, counts, etc.

-Data Warehousing can be applicable anywhere where we have huge amount of data and we want to see statistical results that help in decision making.
+Data Warehousing can be applied anywhere where we have a huge amount of data and we want to see statistical results that help in decision making.

-- Social Media Websites: The social networking websites like Facebook, Twitter, Linkedin etc. are based on analyzing large data sets.
-These sites gather data related to members, groups, locations etc. and store it in a single central repository.
-Being large amount of data, Data Warehouse is needed for implementing the same.
+- Social Media Websites: The social networking websites like Facebook, Twitter, Linkedin, etc. are based on analyzing large data sets.
+These sites gather data related to members, groups, locations, etc., and store it in a single central repository.
+Being a large amount of data, Data Warehouse is needed for implementing the same.

-- Banking: Most of the banks these days use warehouses to see spending patterns of account/card holders.
-They use this to provide them special offers, deals, etc.
+- Banking: Most of the banks these days use warehouses to see the spending patterns of account/cardholders.
+They use this to provide them with special offers, deals, etc.

-- Government: Government uses data warehouse to store and analyze tax payment whch is used to detect tax thefts.
+- Government: Government uses a data warehouse to store and analyze tax payments which are used to detect tax thefts.

-There can be many more applications in different sectors like E-Commerce, Telecommunication, Transportation Services, Marketing and Distribution, Healthcare and Retail.
+There can be many more applications in different sectors like E-Commerce, telecommunications, Transportation Services, Marketing and Distribution, Healthcare, and Retail.

 This article is contributed by Sheena Kohli.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.